lespicker/tachyons-one-page-scroll/content/products/patagonia.md

     event_date: 2021-04-10T08:00:00Z
     event_end: 2021-04-25T08:00:00Z
     deposit: $9,980
-    notes: Can anything be more exciting than snorkeling with and photographing humpback whales and their calves? $7,500 per person double occupancy.
-After initial $500 deposit,  you will immediately be billed $2,500, to be paid by check.
-Final payment of $4,500 is due on March 29, 2020.
-Deposits are refundable as follows; 100% by August 31, 2019; 50% by November 30, 2019, and 25% by January 31, 2020.
-Final payments are not refundable.
+    notes: Patagonia in the Fall is nothing short of photographically amazing.
+Please come join us for an incredible adventure. $9,980 per person double occupancy; $11,000 single occupancy.
+Payment schedule as follows- after initial $500 deposit on our website, you will immediately be billed $4,500, to be paid by check.
+Final payment is due on December 1, 2020.
+Deposits are refundable on a decreasing schedule; 100% by April 30, 2020; 50% by July 31, 2020, and 25% by October 31, 2020.
+Final payments, due on December 1, 2020, are not refundable.
 All costs are in U.S. dollars.
     bcolor: black
 aliases:
 ---